Anna Clemenc: Italian Hall disaster

 Five months into the strike, Clemenc and the Women's Auxiliary planned a Christmas party to be held at Italian Hall in Calumet on December 24.
 About 500 children and 175 parents were in attendance in the second-floor hall when a false cry of "fire" was heard, leading to a stampede down the main staircase in what became known as the Italian Hall disaster.
 Over 75 died, most of them children.
 Carrying her flag, Clemenc led the funeral procession for the victims.

 In January 1914, Clemenc served a ten-day jail sentence for previously assaulting a non-striking miner.
 In February and March, she went on a lecture tour of the Midwest to raise funds for survivors of the Italian Hall disaster and to encourage workers to unionize.

 Later life

 After the tour, she moved to Chicago and married Frank Shavs.
 At the age of 26, she gave birth to her only child, Darwina, who later lost her left arm in an automobile accident.
-Frank became a "drunkard and a wife-beater"., and the couple was divorced.
+Frank became a "drunkard and a wife-beater", and the couple was divorced.
 In 1936, she married Andrew Robleck; two years later, this marriage also ended in divorce.

-For a time Anna worked two jobs making hats, Little else is known of her later life.
+For a time.
+Clemenc worked two jobs making hats, Little else is known of her later life.
 She died of cancer in Chicago in 1956, at the age of 68.